NickWer/CEG3900_P6b/Readme.md

-## P6 Submission
+## P6b Submission

-No Notes at this time
+This repositiory marks the beginnings of P6b.
+The commit associated with this text in the readme marks when the fork happened.